shhschilling/MasterTwo/Readme.md

 # Help

 The package is equipped with an online help to each command.
-`MasterTwoInfo[]` produces a list with all the available commands and `
+`MasterTwoInfo[]` produces a list with all  available commands.
-?command `prints a short information on syntax and effect of command.
+`?command ` prints a short information on syntax and effect of the command.
 A detailed description of all functionalities is given in the manual being part of this distribution.

 # Installation under Linux